papanikge/distributed-algs-js/README.md

 TODO: add more specific info

+### LCR leader election algorithm for k leaders
+This is a variation of the LeLann-Chang-Roberts algorithm for leader election in a synchronous, reliable network, that elects k leaders instead of one.
+The server was implemented by the CEID Distributed-Systems course professor.
+No copyright infringement intended.
+This algorithm uses [raphael.js](http://raphaeljs.com/) to display animations.

 -------
 These were written as part of the CEID Distributed Systems course in 2013
 George 'papanikge' Papanikolaou